davidtchiu/davidtchiu.github.io/teaching/cs261/hwk6.rcv/index.md

 ```
 This "instant runoff" algorithm will <i>always</i> produce a winner, and it needs $$O(n)$$ rounds of elimination in the worst-case, where $$n$$ is the number of candidates in the election.

-#### Program Requirements
+#### The Raw Ballot File
-An important election among Puget Sound faculty took place back in Fall 2019, and because there were multiple candidates from which to choose, a resolution was made to run an RCV election.
-I was a part of the committee that conducted and ultimately had to count the ballots.
-The file
-containing the ballots cast for the election is provided to you: <a href="RCVRaw.csv">RCVRaw.csv</a>.
-The only thing I did was to replace the names of the candidates to protect the anonymity of our
-election. <b>Do not</b> open this file using Excel -- instead, open it with a simple
+Here's some historical context: An important election among Puget Sound faculty took place back in Fall 2019, and because there were multiple candidates from which to choose, a resolution was made to run an RCV election.
+At the time I was a part of the committee that conducted the election, but it's not a simple count, so a program had to be written.
+The file containing the ballots that were cast for the election is provided to you: <a href="RCVRaw.csv">RCVRaw.csv</a>.
+The only thing I did was to replace the names of the candidates to protect the anonymity of our election. <b>Do not</b> open this file using Excel -- instead, open it with a simple
 text editor.
 The first few lines of this file are shown here:

 ```